 Walkers, cyclists and horse riders can also access a six kilometre section of the Ystwyth Trail, a National Cycle trail.

 All of the walking trails are waymarked and start from the main car park.

 1½ miles, 2.6 kilometres, accessible

-The boardwalk goes over the south-east bog.
-It passes by several benches and a large observation building with views of the landscape.
-It is fully accessible and has an all-weather surface.
+The boardwalk goes over some of the most impressive parts of the bog to a large hide with views of the landscape.
+It is fully accessible with an all-weather surface and several benches.

 4½ miles, 7 kilometres, moderate